Travel with your pet

-It is increasingly common to travel with pets, and for this, we must know exactly the necessary requirements that we will need to enter a foreign country with our furry friends.
+Travel with your pet it is increasingly common.
+And for this, we must know exactly the necessary requirements that we will need to enter a foreign country with our furry friends.

 The importation requirements for animals in a country are established by the country that they are entering.
 For this reason, the first thing you should do if you are going to travel with your pet (or going to send it) to a third country, is to consult with the Embassy or Consulate of the country of destination the conditions of importing your pet.